 The Bottom Line

-There’s no single “best” espresso machine.
-There’s only the best machine for where you are right now.
+There’s no single “best” espresso machine – there’s only the best machine for where you are right now.
 Don’t buy more machine than you’re ready for, but don’t undersell yourself either.
-Any of the five options above will make espresso that blows away anything in a pod machine or a super-automatic.
+Any of the five options above will make espresso that blows away anything from a pod machine or a super-automatic.

 Pick your level, pair it with a decent burr grinder, and enjoy the process of learning.
 Espresso is a craft, and making it at home is one of the most rewarding coffee habits you can build.